Team 1391 - The Metal Moose • Team Captain, Lead Builder & Robot Operator • 2022-2024

 Competition 1: Rank 10 (11-6-0 record) - Creativity Award sponsored

-Rockwell Automation
+by Rockwell Automation

 Competition 2: Rank 5 (10-7-0 record) - Autonomous Award sponsored

-by
+by Ford

 Competition 3: Rank 12 (8-6-0 record)

-Consistent Playoff Performance: Semifinals and Quarterfinals
+Consistent Playoff Performance: Multiple semifinals and

-appearances
+quarterfinals appearances

-Key Innovations
+Key Innovations \u0026 Contributions

-vision tracking
+rotation vision tracking system

 Multi-Stage Climbing: Sophisticated traversal mechanism with anti-swing

-control
+control technology

-Automated Game Piece Handling: Driver-assist features for collection
+Automated Game Piece Handling: Driver-assist features throughout

-Robust Manufacturing: CNC routing, milling, 3D printing, and lathe work
+printing, and lathe work

 Three-Year Impact & Growth